SergioRolandoM/SergioRM-projects/README.md

     + 💾 Adding new information in database

 #### Introduction
-It is a web project focused on video game information and voting, developed by two people.
-The project took approximately four months to complete in 2024.
+It is a web project focused on video game information and voting, developed by me.
+The project took approximately five months to complete in 2024.

 My teammate was in charge of the backend.
 He used: